 - Hope Circle - meets in the Library on the 3rd Wednesday of each month at 1:00pm.
 Check the Events Page for more details.

 - Bicycle Riders - Join others from the CUMC family for casual bike rides.
 This group consists of all skill levels.
 No rider is left behind!
-They will be taking a couple months off during the heat of the summer, resuming in the fall.
+Their next ride is on Saturday, November 24 at 10am to ride the Cross Seminole Trail starting at Big Tree Park.
 For more information, call John Morse at 407-462-2109.